Fraud Blocker

 • ✔ Promote Tree Health and Longevity

-Ithaca’s Common Tree Species & Their Trimming Needs
+Common Tree Species in Ithaca and Their Trimming Requirements

 Maple Trees (Sugar, Red): These trees, common in the Finger Lakes, tend to have weak limb attachments, so regular trimming is key to preventing breakage and keeping them structurally sound.
 Taking care of dead branches early helps avoid dangerous falling limbs.